cmc623/Mengchi_Cai_TsinghuaUniversity/README.md

 # Mengchi_Cai_TsinghuaUniversity
 A brief introduction to Mr.Mengchi Cai's research.
-Contact me with: cmc18@mails.tsinghua.edu.cn
+Contact me with: caimengchi@mail.tsinghua.edu.cn

 You can follow my research on Researchgate: https://www.researchgate.net/profile/Mengchi-Cai

-I received the B.S. degree in automotive engineering from Tsinghua University, Beijing, China, in 2018.
-I am currently a Ph.D. candidate at School of Vehicle and Mobility, Tsinghua University, Beijing, China.
+I received the B.S. and Ph.
+D. degree in automotive engineering and mechanical engineering from Tsinghua University, Beijing, China, in 2018 and 2023 respectively.
+I am currently a post doctoral researcher at School of Vehicle and Mobility, Tsinghua University, Beijing, China.
 My current research interests include:

 -> Intelligent and connected cloud control system and its control technology;